CMSC389R/Forensics/README.md

 >2.
 What was the relative URL of the page that was requested?

-The relevant URL of the page requested was ```/mnthomp_beedogs.png``` I found this by using Wireshark
+The relevant URL of the page requested was ```/mnthomp_beedogs.html``` I found this by using Wireshark.

 >3.
 Reconstruct the page (including images) and take a screenshot of it.

-Here it is:
+I exported all objects in the traffic.pcap as HTML files, when opening the beedogs.html file I noticed that there were images that wouldn't load.
+I inspected the page, and found that the images had to be in a file called beedogs.
+After inserting the images and opening ```mnthomp_beedogs.html``` I was able to see the full page in all its glory.

 ![alt text](https://github.com/yreiss1/Forensics/blob/master/mnthomp_beedogs.png)

-I exported all objects in the traffic.pcap as HTML files, when opening the beedogs.html file I noticed that there were images that wouldn't load.
-I inspected the page, and found that the images had to be in a file called the only thing I had to do was insert all images into a file called beedogs.
-After doing this and opening ```mnthomp_beedogs.html``` I was able to see the page in all its glory.

 >4.
 Find the flag (there's only one!)

-While inspecting the source of the mnthomp_beedogs.html file I came across the flag which is:
+I came across the flag as I was inspecting the HTML source of the mnthomp_beedogs.html hoping to find clues:

 ```CMSC389R{pc4p_4n4lysis}```